h4mid007-changed/eXtplorer/README.txt

 eXtplorer makes use of the fabulous ExtJS Javascript Library by Jack Slocum, Ext JS, LCC (http://extjs.com/), and that does indeed explain the name eXtplorer.
-Please note that ExtJS is released under the terms of the Lesser General Public license (LPGL).
-Because the MPL and the LGPL are not compliant to each other, you are not allowed to use the ExtJS library in eXtplorer if you decide to use and/or distribute eXtplorer under the terms of the MPL.
+Please note that ExtJS is released under the terms of the GNU General Public license version 3 (GPL v3).
+Because the MPL and the GPL are not compliant to each other, you are not allowed to use the ExtJS library in eXtplorer if you decide to use and/or distribute eXtplorer under the terms of the MPL.